engineer-scientist/CodePath---Intro-to-Mobile-App-Development---Android/README.md

 ### Required User Stories
 - [x] 1.
-User sees custom text in a label - Hello from {name}!
+User sees custom text in a label - Hello from Sarthak!
 - [x] 2.
-User see's custom background color.
+User sees custom background color.
 - [x] 3.
 User can tap a button to change the text color of the label.

 ### Optional User Stories